18th Century Tambour Embroidery

 • Colonial Williamsburg 2018-201, a white cotton handkerchief with multicolor silk tambour embroidery, made in England or the United States and worn in Albany, New York, 1785-1815

-• Museum of London 51.20/1, a dress and petticoat made of fine Indian muslin decorated with tambour embroidery, 1790; “this dress probably has been embroidered by professionals.
+• London Museum 51.20/1, a dress and petticoat made of fine Indian muslin decorated with tambour embroidery, 1790; “this dress probably has been embroidered by professionals.
 The decoration features birds and flowers and the garment has been embroidered ‘to shape’, which means that the embroiderer knew what the fabric was going to be used for.”

 • Colonial Williamsburg 1991-479, a changeable silk waistcoat embroidered in silk tambour work, made in England or France c.
 1790